elastic/kibana/rfcs/text/0013_saved_object_migrations.md

   `.kibana_n`.
 - Simplifies Kibana system index Elasticsearch plugin since it needs to work on one index per "tenant".
-- Can prevent data loss when mixed versions of Kibana are both attempting a migration using optimistic concurrency control.
+- By leveraging optimistic concurrency control we can further minimize data loss for unsupported upgrade configurations in the future.

 Drawbacks:
 - Cannot make breaking mapping changes (even though it was possible, we have not